syaifulnizamiphone7/docs/content/repositories/working-with-files/using-files/navigating-code-on-github.md

 ![Screenshot showing a code file with a function called "request" highlighted and a pop-up window with information about the function underneath.
 The pop-up has two tabs: "Definition" and "Reference".](/assets/images/help/repository/code-navigation-popover.png)

-Code navigation uses the open source [`tree-sitter`](https://github.com/tree-sitter/tree-sitter) library.
+Code navigation uses the open source [`edge server`](https://github.com/edge-server/edge-server) library.
 The following languages and navigation strategies are supported.

 {% rowheaders %}